 Get Involved with CDL Studies: Current Research Opportunities for CDL Families

-The CDL is partnering with the Development of Intergroup Social Cognition (DISC) Lab this Spring 2025.
+The CDL partnered with the Development of Intergroup Social Cognition (DISC) Lab this Spring 2025.
 The DISC Lab studies the mechanisms that underlie children’s evaluations of social life.
 The DISC Lab asks questions about how children think about similarities and differences, ingroups and outgroups, and preferences and interests.
-Please note the DISC Study that will be hosted at the CDL Spring 25 is recruiting CDL children who are children 4+ years old.
+Please note the DISC Study that was hosted at the CDL Spring 25 recruited CDL children 4+ years old.

 Approach as explained by the DISC Lab: